GHeinzelmann/FEtool-old/README.md

 # Running a sample calculation

 The calculations are divided in three steps, equilibration (folder ./equil), preparation (folder ./prep) and free energy calculation (folder ./fe).
-The input file with all the needed FEtool.py parameters is called input.in, with the meaning of each each explained in more detail in the user guide.
+The input file with all the needed FEtool.py parameters is called input.in, with the meaning of each explained in more detail in the user guide.
 For our sample calculation, we will use the values already provided in the input.in file included in this distribution.
 Briefly, the poses_list parameter sets up the calculation for the first 5 poses from Autodock Vina, all in the ./all-poses folder.
 The input.in file can be modified to perform the calculations in the 5uf0 crystal structure, by changing the calc_type option to "crystal", the celpp_receptor option to "5uf0", and the ligand_name option to "89J", which is the ligand residue name in the 5uf0 pdb structure.

 ## Equilibration